Direct Loan Repayment

 The Standard Repayment plan is the repayment plan you are automatically enrolled in when you begin repayment.
 Your payments are divided into 120 payments over a 10-year period.

-If you cannot afford payments under the Standard Repayment plan, it is best to contact your servicer about an Income Driven Repayment Plan (IDR) and other options that may be available.
+If you cannot afford payments under the Standard Repayment plan, please contact your servicer about an Income Driven Repayment Plan (IDR) and other options that may be available.
 To determine if you’re eligible and which plan might work best for you, see the Loan Repayment Estimator.

 Notes on Public Service Loan Forgiveness